Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Chemical Applications

 All chemical weed control in Plainville must comply with MA Dept Agricultural Resources regulations.
-Commercial applicators require Category 36 (Ornamental & Turf) licensing, which involves passing a certification exam and completing continuing education every 3-5 years.
-Applicators must maintain detailed records of all applications, including weather, product, rates, and target species, and report any adverse incidents to MDAR.
-Federal EPA registration and restricted use pesticide (RUP) handling protocols must be followed, with environmental impact assessments and IPM plans documented.
-Insurance requirements include a minimum 1M general liability policy (2M aggregate recommended), environmental impairment liability, and mandatory workers’ compensation.
-Proper documentation and compliance with EPA Region 1 and MassDEP standards are essential for all chemical applications.
+Commercial applicators require Category 36 (Ornamental & Turf) licensing, passing a certification exam on weed biology and IPM, and maintaining continuing education for recertification every 3-5 years.
+Applicators must follow federal EPA registration, handle restricted use pesticides (RUPs) properly, and document IPM plans and environmental impact.
+Insurance standards include a minimum 1M general liability, 2M aggregate recommended, and mandatory workers’ compensation.
+Detailed application logs and incident reporting to MDAR are required.
+For more information on licensing and compliance, consult the state agency and local Board of Health:

 Plainville Board of Health